brucezztong/ZZTong.7D2D.Mods/ZZTong-Prefabs/README.txt

 when generating a new world using the 7D2D built-in Random World Generator.
 Of course, it is up the the RWG to determine if, when, and where to place things.

-As of ZZ009, this modlet changes the configuration of rwgmixer.xml to put two more TFP Tiles into play for increased variety.
+As of ZZ009, this modlet changes the configuration of rwgmixer.xml to put more Tiles into play for increased variety.

 Also, it changes Cities to be ringed by Residential rather than Rural content.
 This way, Country Towns are surrounded by Farms, but Cities are surrounded by Houses.
 If you don't like that, then change the rwgmixer.xml file in this modlet.
+This change to cities will be removed from this modlet with A21 because it has been picked up as a feature in A21's RWG.
+How cool!

 TERAGON:

-Support for Teragon is new.
+Support for Teragon is current as of the release date, but since Teragon is undergoing active development you may find that my support becomes out-of-date.
+Please let me know if that happens.

 You should refer to notes and configuration files found in the Teragon folder within this modlet.
-It is unclear as of the time I'm writing this if Teragon fully support modlets and the correct rotation of Parts, so you might have problems for a while.

-NITROGEN AND KINGGEN:

-Nitrogen and KingGen are no longer supported because they do not support features such as Tiles and Parts.
-An A19 version of this modlet should still work if you're playing an A19 version of 7D2D and use those map generators.
+As I write this I am aware of bugs in Teragon, but also excited to see that the Teragon teams takes these issue seriously and works to resolve them.

 WORLD EDITOR AND MAP MAKERS:

-If you have already made a map and plan to place these POIs by hand then be aware that I make extensive use of Parts.
-Manual placement via the World Editor does not know about Parts, so you run the risk of ending up with a POI that is missing content.
-That content can include loot.
-This is an A20 reality.
-I have no idea if A21 will include more widespread support for Parts.
+If you have already made a map and plan to place these POIs by hand then be aware that I make extensive use of Parts and Custom Blocks.
+The World Editor does not know about Parts, so you run the risk of ending up with a POI that is missing content.

 COMPOPACK: